Vendobionta: Features

-The Ediacarans' abundant preservation is surprising, despite having soft bodies; this nearly surely indicates the absence of burrowing creatures in their home sediments.
+The Ediacarans' abundant preservation is surprising, despite having soft bodies; this almost surely indicates the absence of burrowing creatures in their home sediments.

+Mobility

-Immobility Most lacked locomotion.
+Most lacked locomotion.
 The oldest groups did not have any capacity for movement, as evidenced by the complete lack of ash and sediment disturbance during fossilization.
 It is believed that there were no musculature or nervous system, given their simplicity, and many were sessile.
 However, it is considered that the movement would have appeared in Proarticulata and would have been slow and sliding; presumably, mobile representatives such as Spriggina grazed on a lawn of microorganisms (epifaunal grazing).
 This characteristic of Proarticulata is the main argument to consider that vendobionts, if they were a clade, would be ascribed to the animal kingdom; although the development of its own nervous system would have been independent of the other animals.

+Diet

-Food There is no definitive evidence of the presence of the mouth, anus or a digestive system, although there is speculation about it.
+There is no definitive evidence of the presence of the mouth, anus, or a digestive system, although internal structures have been identified.
 It is believed that the feeding could have been by osmosis, just as fungi or bacteria do.
-The presence of numerous streaks, folds or segments considerably increases the total surface area necessary for the osmotic absorption of nutrients.
-It was also proposed that they were photosynthetic organisms, however, they lived at different depths, even under 200 meters where light does not reach for photosynthesis.
+The presence of numerous streaks, folds or segments considerably increases the total surface area, necessary for the osmotic absorption of nutrients.
+It was also proposed that they were photosynthetic organisms, however, they lived at different depths, even under 200 meters, where light does not reach for photosynthesis.
 Due to the absence of bite marks in the Ediacaran fossils, it was concluded that the vendobionts were not predators nor were they exposed to them; which could then have made them easy victims of Cambrian predators.